wp-plugins/privilege-menu/readme.txt

 4. This is a view of a menu item you could select only to be viewable for administrators.

 == Changelog ==

+= 1.4 =
+* Added "lang" folder for localization files
+* Added French, German, Spanish and Chinese translations
+* Added .pot file for localization by others.
+Located in "lang" folder

 = 1.3 =
 * Added Wordpress admin class protection coding to customWalker.php